A safe, welcoming place for men to call home

 Our Arthur Perry Emergency Shelter is a eight-bed facility that welcomes men experiencing homelessness.
-Residents are allowed a 60-day stay.
-During that time, residents are offered three meals a day, clothing, toiletries, linens, and towels.
+Participants are allowed a 60-day stay.
+During that time, participants are offered three meals a day, clothing, toiletries, linens, and towels.
 Admission to the shelter begins with a comprehensive interview.

 Our transitional housing program can accommodate up to fourteen men.
-Residents are allowed to reside in the home for up to 12 months.
-This longer-term residency allows the men to continue to improve their circumstances and prepare for the move into permanent housing.
-Residents who have completed a successful stay in the Arthur Perry Emergency Shelter may be eligible to reside in the transitional housing.
-Residents must be employed and/or have another source of regular monthly income.
-Residents who meet these requirements, have complied with the house rules, demonstrated sobriety throughout their stay, and expressed a desire to continue on to independent living are welcomed into our transitional housing.
+Participants are allowed to reside in the home for up to 12 months.
+This longer-term residency allows the men to continue to improve their circumstances and prepare for the move into independent living situations.
+Participants who have completed a successful stay in the Arthur Perry Emergency Shelter may be eligible to reside in the transitional housing.
+Participants must be employed and/or have another source of regular monthly income.
+Participants who meet these requirements, complied with the house rules, demonstrated sobriety throughout their stay, and expressed a desire to continue on to independent living are welcomed into our transitional housing.

 Affordable Housing – Breitegam House

-In a tremendous act of generosity, Paul and Helen Breitegam donated their 12-room home to GSS in January 2016.
+In a tremendous act of generosity, Paul and Helen Breitegam donated their 12-room home to Good Sam in January 2016.
 This property allows us to provide affordable housing to men who have progressed through our program.
 Breitegam House allows us to offer a full continuum of services to men experiencing homelessness in Chester County.
-We provide emergency shelter, transitional housing, and affordable housing!
-With the cost of housing making it sometimes impossible for our clients to find permanent housing, Breitegam House will be able to provide an affordable housing solution to many men in need.
+With the cost of housing making it sometimes impossible for our clients to find independent housing, Breitegam House will be able to provide an affordable housing solution to many men in need.